-Chris is a 12-year veteran of the video games industry, beginning his career in QA before joining UK business paper MCV as an editorial assistant - rising up to editor.
-He's been part of the leadership team that created the Women In Games Awards, Interface, Best Places To Work Awards, Esports Pro, Meet The Indies @ Rezzed, the GamesIndustry 100 and more.
-He’s currently publisher for GamesIndustry.biz, and has contributed to the BBC, Sky News, The Observer, Develop and Doctor Who Magazine.
+Chris is a 13-year veteran of the video games industry, beginning his career in QA before joining UK business paper MCV as an assistant and rising up to editor.
+He's been part of the leadership team that created the Women In Games Awards, Best Places To Work Awards, Esports Pro, Meet The Indies @ Rezzed, the GamesIndustry 100 and more.
+He’s currently publisher for GamesIndustry.biz and is tasked with launching new projects and events around the world.
+He also contributes to the BBC, Sky News, The Observer, and Doctor Who Magazine.

 There are many ways you can be part of Develop:Brighton 2018 - including speaking in the conference, taking a booth in the Expo or becoming a sponsor.Find out more